Skip to Main Content

 Traditional knowledge labels and terms/conditions: content from Indigenous communities which can be open but restricted in certain ways due to practices within the culture.

+Library licensed works (like subscription E-Resources) are NOT in the open and may only be used according to the library license terms.
+Please visit with your local librarian to discuss use terms if you have found library content you would like to use in your course. *With this content, it is advised that faculty link out to this content and not embed or re-mix into their course/work.
 If you are using library-licensed materials for an online course, such as on Canvas, you should consider providing perma-links, DOIs, or citations of the specific resource rather than including them in the learning management system (LMS) for students to download directly.
 This is beneficial for several reasons: usage statistics for that resource will increase, which will let librarians in collection development know that the resource is being used (because when resources have low usage statistics, they have a greater chance of having their subscription canceled); some of the licenses may not allow for electronic reuse in learning management systems, like the LMS; and if you provide citations (with no links), students will better learn how to search and navigate the library databases for the specified resources.

 Open Oregon Video: Library Resources as Course Materials